 DCN benefits from the insights, perspectives, and efforts of many partners across Washington and Hancock Counties.
-Among these partners, the following participate on the DCN Steering Committee:
+Below is a list of some of the organizations and institutions that participate or have participated in the DCN Steering Committee or served in an advisory capacity to the Network.

 Blue Hill Heritage Trust conserves in perpetuity land and water resources that support the long-term health and well-being of the natural and human communities on the Blue Hill Peninsula.